-Date of Meeting Tuesday, 15 th October 2024 Report Subject Homelessness "Independent Review" Report - Neil Morland & Co Housing Consultants Cabinet Member Deputy Leader of the Council and Cabinet Member for Housing & Communities Report Author Chief Officer (Housing and Communities) Type of Report Strategic
+Date of Meeting Wednesday, 9 th October 2024 Report Subject Homelessness "Independent Review" Report - Neil Morland & Co Housing Consultants Cabinet Member Cabinet Member for Housing & Regeneration Report Author Chief Officer, Housing and Communities Type of Report Strategic

 EXECUTIVE SUMMARY

 Homelessness is a statutory service that continues to be under significant strain.
 External factors associated with the cost-of-living crisis and housing market conditions are increasing the levels of homelessness and the risks associated with homelessness for the people of Flintshire.
 As a result, this places more burden operationally and financially on the Council.